emorgan00/EasyDatapacks/README.md

 ```
 Now, the scope of Global is across the whole program, and it can be accessed anywhere, but we don’t assign an armor stand into it until the load function.

-Delayed assignments also work for integer variables, and are used in the same way.
+Delayed assignments also work for integer variables, and are used in the same way, just with `#i`.

 ## Repeat Loops